bibanon/bibanon/Stories/Damaged-Goods/Chapters/dg-1.md

 /b/, I need your advice on something, since you're probably the ones most qualified to give it.
 I'm a nurse-orderly at a nursing home, been there for a year so far, I work the night shift on the west wing.
 It's not that tough, since most of the residents are so old and medicated that they sleep the night away, only rarely dying or stroking out or getting up to eat their own poop or something.
 I usually wind up playing with my DS or reading at the nurse's station for the full four hours I'm on watch alone, from 1 to 5.

 However, a new patient arrived a month ago, which got my attention.
 A seven year old girl that was in a car crash that killed her parents, and took her legs, right arm, and right eye.
 As a ward of the state, and so messed up by all the trauma mentally that no foster parents would touch her, she got sent here when she got out of the hospital.
 God, she's so cute, she's half-japanese, but has blonde hair, and the rest of her body that didn't get cut away is just perfect, she used to be a gymnast, it seems.
 I've had to answer her call button several times so far, when she's had to use the restroom in the middle of the night, which meant carrying her from her bed to the toilet, then holding her as she used it, and she always looks away from me when she did so, blushing a little bit.

 > _The part of the post below is a running joke on /b/, namely, that whenever you see a little kid you should rape him or her.
-The reason Nurse-kun posted this is because he thought at the time that nothing would come of this thread, and he was only posting it to amuse the other website visitors.
-He actually wasn't being serious in this paragraph.
-However, it did make some people worried and will be discussed endlessly in future chapters._
+The reason Nurse-kun posted this is because he thought, as an inexperienced lurker, he had to "fit in" with the fucked-up attitude on 4chan.
+However, something about it rubbed anons the wrong way (which was very uncharacteristic), and spammers will haunt him in future chapters._
 >
-> _Please understand that we're not going to "clean up" this story for your entertainment.
-You should take this for what it is: he saw a little girl at his unrewarding, difficult job, but felt it would be too risky to try to help her out in her painful situation, so instead he decided to come home and mouth off to other anonymous Internet users._
+> _In reality, he wasn't being serious, and there's actually a pretty charming story under these horrible words.
+But we can't clean this story up much further or retcon events for your entertainment.
+You should take this for what it is: he saw a little girl at his unrewarding, difficult job, but felt it would be too risky to try to help her out in her painful situation, so instead he decided to come home and vent about it to other anonymous Internet users._

 Anyway, my question: Should I stick it in her pooper (among other things)?
 I mean, she isn't going to be able to resist, and I can go in there when she's asleep, then cover up her good eye and mouth before she even knows I'm there, with all the drugs she's on.
-She's so messed up mentally that she probably wouldn't tell anyone, considering she's barely talked to all the shrinks they've had her seeing since the accident.
+She's so messed up mentally that she probably wouldn't tell anyone, consideri she's barely talked to all the shrinks they've had her seeing since the accident.
 I'm a pretty gentle guy, and there's plenty of lube around here (obviously), and it'd be pretty easy to clean her up afterward, too.

 Anyway, what do you think, /b/?
 Picture somewhat related.

 ## AMA